The Beastly Beatitudes of Balthazar B: Plot

 Balthazar B (whose final name is never revealed) is born to riches in Paris.
 His father dies when he is young and his mother neglects him for her lovers.
 Instead he is brought up by a nanny and relies for male advice on his Uncle Edouard, who instructs him in the worldly life of an elegant roué.
 He is shipped off to a British boarding school, where he makes a lasting friendship with Beefy, a similarly displaced laird, who is eventually expelled.
 On a return to Paris at the age of twelve Balthazar is initiated sexually by his 24-year-old nanny, Bella Hortense.
 She is dismissed when the brief idyll is discovered and it is only later that he discovers that she had a child by him.

-World War II breaks out while Balthazar is in England, so he enrols for his university education at Trinity College, Dublin.
+World War II breaks out while Balthazar is in England, so he enrolls for his university education at Trinity College, Dublin.
 There he encounters Beefy again, who is preparing for holy orders in the Church of Ireland.
 One lusty adventure too many puts paid to Beefy's episcopal aspirations and he is sent down along with Balthazar, whom he has involved.
 But Balthazar, who is shy and has had to be courted by all the women he encounters, has taken the fancy of the wealthy Elizabeth Fitzdare from County Fermanagh, to whom he becomes engaged.
 After he returns to England, arrangements are called off and, again, only much later does he learn that she had had a riding accident from which she eventually died.

 After Beefy and Balthazar meet up again in London, Beefy's allowance is stopped and he plans to recoup his fortunes by making a rich marriage.
 Balthazar is trapped into a soulless, upper middle-class marriage by Millicent, a scheming friend of Beefy's fiancée (‘the Violet Infanta’) who is only interested in Balthazar's money.
 Beefy only discovers after his own marriage that this was also the Violet Infanta's interest in him, she turning out to be penniless.
 But while their marriage is happy, Millicent leaves Balthazar on discovering his enduring love for Elizabeth Fitzdare, taking their son with her.
 At the end, having paid a visit to Elizabeth's grave to make his farewell, Balthazar is called back to Paris for his mother's funeral.